Implementing Light and Dark Modes on Your Website

 Another important use of JavaScript in web design is for form validation.
 JavaScript can be used to validate user input on web forms, ensuring that data is entered correctly and preventing errors that could cause frustration for users.
 This can include checking for required fields, validating email addresses and phone numbers, and ensuring that passwords meet certain requirements.

 JavaScript can also be used to create interactive elements on a website, such as sliders, tabs, lightboxes, and other types of user interface elements.
 This can make it easier for users to navigate a website and find the information they need.
-JavaScript can even be used to build web apps, games, and other interactive experiences on a website, making it possible to create engaging and entertaining content that keeps users coming back.
+JavaScript can even be used to build web apps, browser-based games, and other interactive experiences on a website, making it possible to create engaging and entertaining content that keeps users coming back.

 Here are some additional tips for using JavaScript in web design: